8 Financial statements: A second look

 Three core attributes of financial statements that should hold are the following:

-1. Balance-sheet balance.
-Balance sheets should balance (i.e., for total assets should equal the sum of total liabilities and shareholders’ equity).
+1. Balanced balance sheets.
+Balance sheets should balance (i.e., total assets should equal the sum of total liabilities and shareholders’ equity).
 This is a sine qua non of double-entry bookkeeping.

 2. Within-statement articulation.
 The various sub-totals within a financial statement make sense with regard to the items they comprise.
 For example, the amount in total assets should equal the sum of the component assets.